Quantum Mpemba effect in quasiperiodic systems

 We take three different types of system eigenstates as the initial states and calculated the evolution of trace distance over time, as shown in Figures \ref{f6}(a)-\ref{f6}(f).
 The ordinal number in the caption indicates the ordinal number of the initial state in the eigenstates of $H$.
 Specifically, the initial state energy corresponding to the red curve is closer to the steady-state energy than that of other initial states.
-Figures \ref{f6}(a) and \ref{f6}(b) show the results of the localized state as the initial state.
-The COM positions corresponding to the initial states (rounded off, the same below) are respectively: $n=\{60,49,39\}$ and $n=\{60,49,41\}$, and the COM distances are respectively: $\Delta x_{\mathrm{cm}}=\{57, 47, 46\}$ and $\Delta x_{\mathrm{cm}}=\{56, 46, 38\}$.
-It can be seen from the data that the COM distance $\Delta x_{\mathrm{cm}}$ between the initial state with energy close to the steady state and the steady state is actually greater than that when the energy is far from the steady state.
-The time required for $d{\rm Tr}$ to evolve to zero is longer, and thus the so-called quantum Mpemba effect emerges.
+Figures \ref{f6}(a) and \ref{f6}(b) show the results of the delocalized states with critical properties as the initial state.
+The COM positions corresponding to the initial states (rounded off, the same below) are respectively: $n=\{60,49,39\}$ and $n=\{60,49,41\}$, and the COM distances are respectively: $\Delta x_{\mathrm{com}}=\{57, 47, 36\}$ and $\Delta x_{\mathrm{com}}=\{56, 46, 38\}$.
+It can be seen from the data that the COM distance $\Delta x_{\mathrm{com}}$ between the initial state with energy close to the steady state and the steady state is actually greater than that when the energy is far from the steady state.
+The time required for $d_{\rm Tr}$ to evolve to zero is longer, and thus the so-called quantum Mpemba effect emerges.